 These Bottles of Wine Started With a Few Beers

-Many wine aficionados dream of becoming winemakers, purveyors of grape and bottles of wine.
-The Brothers Glunz have become just that, wine makers in Paso Robles.
+Many wine aficionados dream of becoming California winemakers, purveyors of grape and bottles of wine.
+The Brothers Glunz have become just that, wine creators in Paso Robles.

 Brothers Steve and Matt, descendents of Chicago beer brewers, purchased the former Chumeia Vineyards with their 10 brothers & sisters, extending the family’s business from beer to wine, naming it Glunz Family Winery & Cellars.